 - Sunday: Closed

 headspace Redcliffe is operated by Open Minds Australia.
-All headspace centres are funded by the Australian Government Department of Health.
+All headspace services are funded by the Australian Government Department of Health.
 Administration of funding is carried out by the headspace centre’s local Primary Health Network, in this case, Brisbane North (Partners 4 Health Ltd).

 Mental health workers – which may include psychologists, psychiatrists, counsellors and other workers – that can help if you're just not feeling yourself.

 Workers either on site or linked to the centre who can assist you with work or study opportunities.

 Centres have a range of programs and activities for young people.
 Just ask your centre what they have on.